 If your agency is awaiting licensure approval by AHCA, you may still join HCAF.
 On your membership application, indicate “licensure pending”.
 It will be updated once you obtain your license number.

-HCAF membership dues are among the lowest in the nation so that all licensed home care providers have the opportunity to be a member, which means that we depend on every organization’s support.
+HCAF membership dues are among the lowest in the nation so all licensed home care providers have the opportunity to be a members, which means that we depend on every organization’s support.
 Help us avoid a fee hike by joining all of your licensed offices.
-Click here to learn about the benefits of membership and associated dues based on your business type.